Hamna12/Data-Science-Projects/README.md

 This folder contains different projects related to Data Science and Analysis.

-## Welcome to Data Science Playground!
+## Welcome to Data Science/ Analysis Playground!

 Inside this folder, you'll find a collection of fascinating Data Science and Analysis projects for you to explore.